michibol/ipcc/README.md

 ## Figure 5 – Media

 Media relevance of the IPCC is measured using **Factiva**.
-We obtain the count of references to each individual Working Group output and the IPCC, through a keywords-based search.
+We obtain the count of references to each individual Working Group output and the IPCC through a keywords-based search.
 - Coverage period: 2013–2024
-- Regions: Europe and United States
+- Regions: Europe and the United States
 - Queries are unconstrained by language or source

 One observation corresponds to a media document matching any keyword permutation.
 The full list of keyword permutations used is available [`here`](factiva.md).

+### Normalization of Media output

+To ease comparisons, we compute a normalized measure of IPCC relevance in the media for each region, defined as the ratio between:

+- the yearly count of general references to the IPCC in the news (obtained as described above), and
+- the total volume of news covering topics related to climate change and global warmingin a given year.

 ---